MarkNuar/Project_SE2/RASD/3Rasd.md

 * [G7] The system must allow local officer to set the validity of a report sent by the user
     * [D5] The internet connection works properly without failure
     * [D8] Every location has one and only one municipality
-    * [D10] Each municipality has its own account, certified and authorized by a state authority
+    * [D10] Each authority has its own account, certified and authorized by a state authority, and linked with the municipality which he/she works for
-    * [D12] Each local officer receives his/her official credentials from the municipality (different from those used for report violations)
+    * [D12] The official credentials of each local officer are different from those used for report violations (if he/she has registered as a normal user)
-    * [D13] The municipality voids credentials of its employees or local officers at the end of their service
+    * [D13] The state authority voids credentials of municipal employees or local officers at the end of their service
     * [D14] When using the S2B, the authority's device is always connected to internet
     * [R2] The system must allow a municipality to create account for its employees and local officers
     * [R3] The system must allow only registered users, municipal employee and officers to login with their username and password